tarangpatel/whatilove/_posts/2023-01-20-beyond-mobile-engineering.markdown

 - Daring soul will venture the Flutter world

-![Mobile devs can be divided into two main camps: Native and Hybrid](/images/beyondME/1_1.png)
+![Mobile devs can be divided into two main camps: Native and Hybrid](/images/beyondME/1_1.png) *Mobile devs can be divided into two main camps: Native and Hybrid*

 Every developer faces with two critical decision points in their professional lifetime:
 - Time when they need to decide what tech stack to focus on (which is knowing a going vertical).